sagarbuddhic/questions/README.md

 Avoid re-renders by providing array of values in useEffect.\
 Big Calculations useMemo to store the output.\
-useCallback to store the function.\
+useMemo or memo HOC for re-render only when a prop changes. useCallback to store the function.\
 code splitting, React.lazy, dynamic import.